AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/creating-an-entry-in-the-program-schedule-view.md

 ## Change Entry Type {#change-entry-type}

-1. Select a basic entry from the **Agenda** view.
+1. Select a basic entry from the **[!UICONTROL Agenda]** view.

    ![](assets/image2014-9-16-9-3a26-3a5.png)

-1. Select the **Type** drop-down.
+1. Select the **[!UICONTROL Type]** drop-down.
 Choose a new entry type.

    >[!NOTE]
    >
-   >To-do is a [custom entry](/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/create-custom-entry-types.md).
+   >To-do is a [custom entry](/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/create-custom-entry-types.md){target="_blank"}.
 You can make a to-do and other custom entries to help keep track of non-Marketo agenda items.

    ![](assets/image2014-9-16-9-3a26-3a36.png)